trinsic-id/v2-sdk/docs/learn/concepts/credential-templates.md

 }
 ```

-This will create a Template that has the following structure:
+This will create a credential template that has the following structure:

 ```
 TemplateData {